d3r1n/dotfiles/README.md

 - OS: Arco Linux
 - WM: None (I'm not using a window manager for now)
 - Terminal: Alacritty
-- Shell: fish + oh-my-fish
+- Shell: fish + starship
-- Editor: VSCode + Vim keybindings
+- Editor: VSCode + Vim keybindings (I'm using VSCode for now, but I'm planning to switch to neovim)
 - File manager: xplr
 - Browser: Chromium/Chrome
 - Music player: Spotify